dtekcth/data101/src/beginner/editor/shortcuts.md

 previous sub-chapter? -->

 [Task]
 Try writing some text on a new line.
-What happens if you press !kbd[!ctrl+X] without selecting any text?
+What happens if you press !kbd[!ctrl+x] without selecting any text?

 [Solution]